Tonight. Tonight in Camaguey in 1870

 His Mosin broken in the last fight tossed aside

-only the bayonet in his left hand, ready.
+only the bayonet in his left hand, at the ready.

 by a death squad out to the porch